1. Introduction

 In cases where neither of the I/O options above suffice, the sensoraya PCB offers several possibilities to directly access the ESP8266‘s GPIO pins without any intermediary hardware, as per the schematic.
 For this purpose, the board possesses the following four connectors with a direct connection to the ESP8266’s GPIO pins:

-1. US (also labeled as J21): Carries two contacts leading directly to the ESP-12F, with multiple combinations of GPIOs they can lead to, determined by the jumpers.
-The connector is intended for use with standard 4-pin devices (VCC, GND, and 2 data pins) like SR04 ultrasound sensors, ENS160 CO2 sensor, and many more.
-GPIO5 (D1) and GPIO4 (D2) are connected by default, but this configuration can be easily changed.
+- US (also labeled as J21): Carries two contacts leading directly to the ESP-12F, with multiple combinations of GPIOs they can lead to, determined by the jumpers.
+The connector is intended for use with standard 4-pin devices (

-3. J20: Carries two data pins.
+, and a single data pin) like DS18B20 thermometers, DHT11/DHT22, 1838 IR Receiver, Pulse sensors, or any other. - J20: Carries two data pins.
 This connector serves as a situational reserve.
-It can either function as an additional I2C outlet or have its data pins manually hardwired to any supporting hardware added by the user via the universal WWS1 and WWS2 holes.
+It can either function as an additional I2C outlet or have its data pins manually hardwired to any supporting hardware added by the user via the universal

-4. J15: The primary I2C bus, intended as an I2C Display connector by default.
+holes. - J15: The primary I2C bus, intended as an I2C Display connector by default.

 Here is a summary of all wiring options: